Krio18/Game_of_life/README.md

 ## Rules

-<span style="color: red;">1.</span style="color: red;">  A living cell with fewer than two living neighbors dies, simulating underpopulation.
+1. A living cell with fewer than two living neighbors dies, simulating underpopulation.
 2. A living cell with two or three living neighbors survives, simulating a balanced population.
 3. An empty space with exactly three living neighbors becomes a cell in the next generation, simulating reproduction.
 4. A living cell with more than three living neighbors dies, simulating overpopulation.